jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/classes-and-attributes.rst

 We also add ``tp_getattro`` and ``tp_setattro`` slots to ``PyType``, but no new apparatus is required in that class.

-As usual,
+CPython has slots in addition to the ones we reproduce here, called ``tp_getattr`` and ``tp_setattr`` (no "o"), that name the attribute by a ``char *``.
+These are the legacy of a now deprecated earlier approach where attribute access had only that signature.
+We only implement the newer form.

-these slots are wrapped in abstract methods so that we may call them from Java, including from the implementation of the opcodes.
+As usual, the new slots are wrapped in abstract methods so that we may call them from Java, including from the implementation of the opcodes.
 In CPython,
-the abstract method wrapping ``tp_getattro`` is:
+the abstract method wrapping ``tp_getattro`` is like this:

 ..  code-block:: c
     :emphasize-lines: 6, 12-13